insooth/insooth.github.io/composition-function-objects.md

   };
 ```

-Since `mbind_all` implicitly wraps the result value into `R` abstraction, we end up quickly with overly nested abstractions.
-That's fixed by additional unwrapping of the result value returned in the subsequent step.
+Since `mbind_all` implicitly wraps the result value into the `R` abstraction, we can end up quickly with overly nested abstractions.
+That's fixed by an additional unwrapping of the result value returned in the subsequent step.

 See live code on Coliru [here](http://coliru.stacked-crooked.com/a/1f91f9fe4e7b069f).

 #### About this document

-February 23--28, 2018 &mdash; Krzysztof Ostrowski
+February 23, 2018; March 5, 2018 &mdash; Krzysztof Ostrowski

 [LICENSE](https://github.com/insooth/insooth.github.io/blob/master/LICENSE)